inferadb/control/docs/overview.md

 - Vault names must be unique within an Organization (but can be duplicated across different Organizations)
 - Only Admins and Owners can create vaults
-- Vaults must be synchronized with @server in real-time upon creation
+- Vaults must be synchronized with @engine in real-time upon creation

 **Cascade Delete**: When Organization is deleted, all Vault entries are soft-deleted.
 When Vault is deleted, all VaultTeamGrant and VaultUserGrant entries are soft-deleted.